 It’s nothing short of remarkable that with all of the technological innovations of the past decade-and-a-half, the Detroit-based producer is making some of the best music in hip-hop on software most abandoned years ago.
 The recipe?
 Collaborating with artists in-person — which makes it all the more interesting that on his latest album, Grandeur, he forgoes his comfort zone and enlists his largest collaborating cast to date.

 When not behind the boards, the Grand Rapids native is thoughtful and down-to-earth.
 We caught up with Apollo Brown to talk about the importance of listening, not being put in others’ boxes, finding inner motivation, and much more.

-Listen to the podcast above and read the highlights after the jump.
+Listen to the podcast below and read the highlights after the jump.

 Subscribe to The Come Up Show Podcast on iTunes.